Do you know someone else who could benefit from selling their handmade items on Amazon that

 When one of your Child items gets selected to be viewed by a customer, on that same item detail page the customer will also be able to see a brief listing of the other Child items to select from.
 This is in some ways similar to how handmade customization options are in which you can choose from multiple item types from the one item page.
 When a variation item page is set up, the customer can choose other Child items right from the main item page.
 With customizations, the customer must first press the 'Customize Now' button, which is an extra step, to see the other purchase options.

-If you have one handmade item as described above with a customization of three additional colored hats, that one item itself cannot be a variation.
+If you have one handmade item as described above with customizations of three additional colored hats, that one item itself cannot be a variation.
 You need at least two Child items to have a Parent listing / Child items variation relationship.
-That being said, when you set up a new Parent listing using the variations screen page, you need to enter at least two existing SKU numbers.
-If the seller chooses to create another new item specifically for a yellow hat and add new items for a red and blue hat, then in the end you have four separate hat items with one being a white hat (without any customizations) and a yellow, red and blue hats.
+That being said, when you set up a new Parent listing using the variations screen page, you would normally need to enter two or more existing SKU numbers.
+After the Parent listing is created, the seller can add additional Child items SKUs to the existing Parent listing.
+An example could be creating new items with the hat color red and blue.
+The SKUs for the red and blue hats can later be added to an existing Parent listing which already has child item SKUs for yellow and white hats.
+In the end, this example Parent listings will have four hat child items under it.

 The seller can now easily create a Parent listing and then add to that Parent listing four SKUs relating to the different hat-colored items.